Project brief (what you must deliver)

 Delight: Presentation and Report

 Delight is all about the visual design of your proposal and may include an explanation of your logo/brand design, the choice of colour and typeface.
 You should consider the appropriateness of the look-and-feel of your website with respect to your target audience and the genre/niche you are in.
-Are you challenging convention with your design or conforming to type?
+The page layout on common devices is an important aspect of visual design as this will demonstrate your use of white space and visual hierarchy.
+Other considerations include your proposed use of images and icons (photographic and/or illustrations) and the style of other user interface elements (e.g. navigation).
+Are you challenging convention with your design or conforming to the norm for similar websites?
+A review of cognate websites may help you answer this question.

 Phase 3 - Prototype